 4. Abortion Pill Reversal - make women aware that this process is available in Ireland - and should be provided by the HSE

 I hope this finds you well.
-As you know, the Minister for Health, Stephen Donnelly has told the Cabinet that a review into the abortion law introduced in 2018 will take place this year.
+As you know, the Minister for Health, Stephen Donnelly has told the Cabinet that a review into the abortion law introduced in 2018 will take place soon.